Miguel Cabrera Player Props: Tigers vs. Twins

 Miguel Cabrera At The Plate

-- Cabrera is batting .233 with nine doubles, a home run and 16 walks.
+- Cabrera has nine doubles, a home run and 16 walks while hitting .233.

-- In eight games this season (20.0%), Cabrera has picked up an RBI, including two games with multiple runs batted in.
+- Cabrera has driven in a run in eight games this year (19.5%), including two games with multiple runs batted in.

-- He has scored in eight of 40 games so far this season.
+- He has scored in eight games this year (19.5%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.